 Your circle can provide advice based on their experience or just a second opinion to help you make a better (and more informed) decision.

 So many business ideas fail because the people behind them did not get a second opinion or did not get a well-informed second opinion.
 Don’t pass ideas to people who will just blindly support you or blindly dismiss you.
-Seek the council of like-minded people that are comfortable expressing themselves around you.
+Seek the counsel of like-minded people that are comfortable expressing themselves around you.

 Try to tackle life as a learner.
 Because you most definitely do not have all the answers.
 By presenting a challenge, idea or suggestion to a council of like-minded determined people, you will get perspectives that you would have otherwise never have realized on your own.

 My business partner and I established a software company this year.
-Initially, I had my ideas on where we could seize opportunity in our market.
+Initially, I had my ideas on where we could seize opportunities in our market.
 However, upon presenting my idea to him, he made me realize better and more practical applications of our kind of business in that same market.

 You will not always gain such insight on your own.
-I’m not also saying you need a business partner to arrive to such breakthroughs either.
+I’m not also saying you need a business partner to arrive at such breakthroughs either.
 I’m only saying that you need to surround yourself with people that bring positive and constructive influence to your life if you plan to succeed.
 Because more eyes spot more opportunities.

 You and I both know that we can’t share ideas with everyone.
 There are people who will think less of you for coming up with suggestions that TO THEM seem insignificant.